Day 1 Fri Guayaquil

 Inca Trail Option Additional $495

-NB: These costs based on you flying internationally to/from South America with LAN Airlines.
+NB: These costs based on you flying internationally to/from South America with LATAM Airlines.
 Should you travel on another airline a surcharge of NZ$540 applies

 Galapagos & Amazon Day 1 - 17